-Prior to the Battle of Hattin in 1187, Acre had been a Crusader city and the Kingdom of Jerusalem’s main seaport.
-It surrendered to Saladin without a fight in the wake of Hattin, as did Beirut and Sidon.
+Until very recently, Acre had been a Crusader city and the Kingdom of Jerusalem’s main seaport.
+It surrendered to Saladin without a fight in the wake of the disastrous Battle of Hattin, as did Beirut and Sidon.
 With Jerusalem’s army decimated this must have seemed like the prudent thing to do.
-The city of Tyre, however, held out even after Saladin besieged it.
+The city of Tyre successfully withstood Saladin’s siege.
 Tyre was ruled by Conrad of Montferrat (d.
-1192), who wasn’t especially convinced of Guy’s claim to the Jerusalem throne, seeing as how it only stemmed from his marriage to Sybilla (d.
+1192), though, and he wasn’t especially convinced of Guy’s claim to the throne, seeing as how it only stemmed from his marriage to Sybilla (d.
 1190), daughter of former Jerusalem King Amalric I (d.
 1174).
-While he held the actual throne Guy’s position was unassailable, but now that the throne was more hypothetical than real he was confronted with the possibility that the nobles of the kingdom might decide to dump him in favor of somebody else.
+While he held the actual throne, Guy’s position was unassailable, but now that the throne was more hypothetical than real he was confronted with the possibility that the Crusader nobility might decide to dump him in favor of somebody else.
 That “somebody else” might have even been Conrad himself.
 After all, Conrad had faced Saladin down and won, while Guy had, you know, not.

 Guy’s position was further weakened after Hattin by virtue of the fact that he was Saladin’s prisoner.
-But ironically it was Conrad’s resistance at Tyre that prompted Saladin to release Guy from captivity, to entice Conrad to surrender the city.
-Naturally Conrad didn’t budge on giving up Tyre and, hilariously, didn’t even open the city gates to allow the newly freed Guy to enter.
-Conrad knew there was another Crusade brewing in Europe and resolved to take a hard line against Guy until the leaders of that expedition could arrive and adjudicate the question of legitimacy, as he claimed had been the wish of former King Baldwin I (d.
+But ironically it was Conrad’s resistance at Tyre that prompted Saladin to release Guy from captivity.
+Saladin, presumably unaware of any internal dissent to Guy’s rule, figured that Conrad would give up Tyre in exchange for the freedom of his king.
+Conrad not only didn’t budge on giving up Tyre, he wouldn’t even open the city gates to allow the newly freed Guy to enter.
+Conrad knew there was another Crusade brewing in Europe and resolved to take a hard line against Guy until the leaders of that expedition could arrive and adjudicate the question of legitimacy, as he claimed had been the wish of former King Baldwin IV (d.
 1185), Sybilla’s brother.
 Denied access to Tyre and in desperate need of a city, any city, in which to plant his proverbial flag, Guy instead took whatever army he could scrounge up and, along with newly arriving reinforcements from Sicily and Pisa, turned his attention toward Acre.

-The Crusader situation c.
+The pretty dismal Crusader situation c.
 1190, during the siege (MapMaster via Wikimedia Commons)

 When he besieged Acre in late August 1189, Guy had maybe 10,000 men, and likely less than that.
 Acre’s garrison was likely around 20,000 men strong, so the besiegers were outnumbered by the besieged by a factor of two or more to one.
-Not exactly the recipe for a successful siege.
-After an initial attack on the city failed Guy, in a rare moment of intelligence, decided to park outside the city walls and wait for more help from Europe.
+Not exactly the recipe for a successful conquest.
+After an initial attack on the city failed, Guy, in a rare moment of tactical competence, decided simply to park outside the city walls and wait for more help from Europe.
 Which came, in fits and starts, from all over—Denmark, Flanders, France, Frisia, and parts of Germany and Italy.
-Even Conrad eventually led a contingent of men to join the siege, as did Leo II, the king of Armenian Cilicia.
+Even Conrad eventually led a contingent of men to join the siege, as did Leo II, the ruler of Armenian Cilicia.
 By late September Guy had a more respectable 30,000 or so men under his command.
 But then Saladin arrived at the head of a relief army.

 The Crusader-era city of Acre lay on a peninsula jutting out into what is now known as the Bay of Haifa, so Guy’s forces were all massed on its eastern (land-bound) end while over 100 Crusader ships attempted to blockade the city by sea.
 In early October, Saladin brought his force in behind Guy’s so that the Crusaders were trapped between the city walls and the relief army.
-The ensuing Battle of Acre was a disaster for Guy (what a shock), as his undisciplined army pushed Saladin’s force back but then quit fighting to do some plundering, at which point Saladin rallied his men and, along with a few thousand men from inside Acre, hit Guy’s line from both sides.
-But Saladin’s victory wasn’t decisive—he’d cost Guy thousands of men but hadn’t dislodged the siege.
+The ensuing Battle of Acre was a disaster for Guy (what a shock), as his undisciplined army pushed Saladin’s force back but then quit fighting to do some plundering, at which point Saladin rallied his army and, with the help of Acre’s garrison, attacked Guy’s line from both sides.
+But Saladin’s victory wasn’t decisive—he’d cost Guy thousands of men, but hadn’t dislodged the siege.
 So the two armies settled in for a double siege, with Guy constantly being reinforced from Europe and Saladin constantly bringing more of his own forces to bolster his position.

 A 13th century miniature depicting the siege (Wikimedia Commons)

 Things settled into a stalemate, with Guy unable to take the city and Saladin unable to break the siege, and as so often happened in these situations in medieval times, various diseases began to break out and lots of people died.
-The situation inside the city became so dire at one point that Saladin launched an attack on the Crusaders whose main objective was to get a new garrison into the city before all the soldiers in the old one completely succumbed to their various ailments.
-Easily the most significant person to die amid all this pestilence was Sybilla, because her death also meant in theory that Guy could no longer claim to be king of Jerusalem.
+The situation inside the city became so dire at one point that Saladin launched an attack on the Crusaders whose objective was to break through the line and get a new garrison into the city before all the soldiers in the old one completely succumbed to their various ailments.
+Easily the most significant person to die amid all this pestilence was Sybilla, because her death meant, at least in theory, that Guy could no longer claim to be the king of Jerusalem.

 The nobles, unwilling to waste the opportunity, quickly arranged Conrad’s marriage to Isabella (d.
 1205), another daughter of Amalric I and Sybilla’s half-sister.
 In order to make this happen they had to annul Isabella’s marriage to Humphrey IV of Toron and ignore the pesky detail that Conrad had married a Byzantine princess in Constantinople a couple of years earlier.
 They also had to ignore the fact that, according to church law, a marriage between Conrad and Isabella was incestuous because Sybilla had previously been married to Conrad’s older brother.
-But they really wanted Guy gone—many of them had gone to some lengths to keep him from ever becoming king in the first place.
+Normally a marriage like this would have been scandalous and possible risked Church sanction.
+But the nobles really wanted Guy gone.
+Many of them had gone to some lengths to keep him from ever becoming king in the first place, and he’d done nothing since taking the throne to change their minds.
 Regardless of the complications, the marriage went forward and Conrad suddenly had a stronger legal claim on the hypothetical kingship of Jerusalem than did Guy.

 The winter of 1190-1191 was, as it turned out, Saladin’s last chance to break the Crusader siege, and he failed.
-When the seas became safe to travel again ships carrying a German army under the command of Duke Leopold V of Austria (Holy Roman Emperor Frederick I, or Frederick Barbarossa, had drowned in a river on his way to the Hold Land, leaving Leopold in command of the Germans) arrived, and they were only the vanguard.
-Philip II of France and Richard I of England, better known to us as Richard the Lionheart, were right behind him.
+When the seas became safe to travel again, ships carrying a German army under the command of Duke Leopold V of Austria (Holy Roman Emperor Frederick I, or Frederick Barbarossa, had drowned in a river on his way to the Holy Land, leaving Leopold in command of the Germans) arrived, and they were only the vanguard.
+Philip II of France and Richard I of England, better known to us as Philip Augustus and Richard the Lionheart, were right behind him.
 Philip’s fleet arrived on April 20 and Richard’s on June 8.

 The Third Crusade began to break down almost immediately after taking the city.
-Leopold, angry at being treated like a mere duke by Richard and Philip even though that’s what he was, packed up and headed home.
-In late July Philip, already sick of being overshadowed by Richard and facing some political issues back in France—and perhaps thinking that he could take some of Richard’s French holdings while the Lionheart was stuck in the Holy Land—also shoved off for home.
+Leopold packed up and headed home, angry at constantly being treated like a mere duke—which he was, but whatever—by Richard and Philip.
+In late July Philip, himself tired of being overshadowed by Richard and facing some political issues back in France—and perhaps intending to take some of Richard’s French holdings while his rival was stuck in the Holy Land—also shoved off for home.
 That left Richard in unquestioned command of the Crusade, but with too few soldiers to successfully besiege Jerusalem.
-Richard haggled over the terms of the prisoner exchange and, when Saladin didn’t respond to his liking, carried out a mass execution of somewhere around 2700 prisoners (sources differ as to whether he executed only combatants or also included women and children) on August 20.
+He haggled over the terms of the prisoner exchange and, when Saladin didn’t respond to his liking, carried out a mass execution of somewhere around 2700 prisoners (sources differ as to whether he executed only combatants or also included women and children) on August 20.
 Saladin responded by executing some 2300 prisoners he held back in Damascus.
 A couple of days later Richard led his army south in the direction of Jerusalem, with Saladin shadowing it.
 They met again at the Battle of Arsuf in early September.